 Clear Lake, Iowa: Surf Ballroom - Buddy Holly's Last GigSite of the last performance of rockers Buddy Holly, Richie Valens, and the Big Bopper, before their plane crashed nearby.
-The ballroom is preserved as it looked in 1959.
+Preserved as it looked in 1959.
 See the pay phone where Buddy made his last phone call.